sql-machine-learning/elasticdl/docs/designs/data_transform.md

 FROM census_income
 ```

-Sometimes users may encode multiple feature values as a KV string and store it in one column of the table.
+Sometimes users may encode multiple feature values as a key-value string and store it in one column of the table, just like the following table:

 |            features       |  income_category  |
 |:-------------------------:|:-----------------:|